407 words

 }

 Keep items private, expose only addItem and removeItem.
-External code never touches the collection directly.
+External code never touches the collection directly — and the three traps above stop being possible.

-Use orphanRemoval = true when the child’s lifecycle is fully owned by the parent — if removing it from the collection means it should no longer exist, this is exactly the right tool.
+Use orphanRemoval = true when the child’s lifecycle is fully owned by the parent.
+If “remove from collection” should mean “delete from DB,” it’s exactly the right tool.
+If not, prefer explicit deletion.

 JPA orphanRemoval — Remove from collection, delete from DB